VeeamHub/veeam-healthcheck/README.md

 **[Download the latest release on the Releases page](https://github.com/VeeamHub/veeam-healthcheck/releases/) and select the VeeamHealthCheck zip file.**

-This Windows utility is a lightweight executable that will generate an advanced configuration report covering details about the current Veeam Backup & Replication installation.
+This Windows utility is a lightweight executable that will generate an advanced configuration report covering details about the current Veeam Backup & Replication  or Veeam Backup for Microsoft 365 installation.
 Simply download, extract, and execute to generate the report.

 **[Sample Report](https://htmlpreview.github.io/?https://github.com/VeeamHub/veeam-healthcheck/blob/master/SAMPLE/Veeam_HealthCheck_Report_live-backup_2022.01.10_102711.html)**